sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 ### Add to the Cognito Authenticated Role

 While we are on the topic of giving our Lambda functions IAM access.
 We'll need to do something similar for our API.
-In the [previous chapter]({% link _chapters/adding-auth-to-our-serverless-app.md %}), we created an IAM role our authenticated users will use.
-It allows them to uploads files to their folder in S3.
-But we also need to allow them to access our API endpoint.

 Note that, we don't need to explicitly give them access to our Lambda functions or DynamoDB table.
 This is because we are securing access at the level of the API endpoint.
 We assume that if you can access our endpoint, you have access to our Lambda functions.
 And the DynamoDB permissions that we setup above are not for our users, but our Lambda functions.
 We don't do this for our S3 bucket because the user is directly uploading files to S3.
 So we need to secure access to it as well.
 Put another way, the two external touch points our user has is our API endpoint and S3 bucket.
 And that's what we need to secure access to.

-So let's add our API endpoint to the authenticated role we previously created in CDK.
+So let's add our API endpoint to an authenticated role created in our SST app.

-{%change%} Add the following to `services/notes/resources/cognito-policy.yml`.
+{%change%} Add a new resource in your `serverless.yml` with.

 ``` yml
 Resources: